xqm32/hfut-check-in/README.md

 To disable GitHub Actions' notifications(both email and web), click your avatar, then go to `Settings` - `Notifications` - `Actions` and uncheck `Email` and `Web`

+**ATTENTION**: You should enable the workflow manually if there hasn't been activity for at least 60 days

 # Thanks

 [@qdddz/HFUT_AutoSubmit](https://github.com/qdddz/HFUT_AutoSubmit)